chinamike65/hugo-tuolesi/content/book3/book3en.md

 That is to say, not only those who drink alcohol frequently will be reborn in the howling hell, but those who often pour and persuade others to drink will also be reborn in the Neighbouring Hells.

-(6) Fiery Hell
+##### (6) Fiery Hell

 In the fiery hell, there is a huge iron pot.
 There is red molten iron in the iron pot, which is boiling all the time.
 All beings are thrown into the iron pot to cook.

 Sometimes a red-hot iron poker is inserted from the bottom to the top of the head, burning all over the body, this is the fiery hell.

-(7) Blazing Hell 245
+##### (7) Blazing Hell

+245

-All beings are pierced by a three-pronged iron fork from the middle of the body to the top of the head, and two large iron forks on both sides are pierced from the shoulders, just like roast sheep and pigs, and they are grilled on hellfire.
+All beings are impaled on a three-pronged iron fork from the middle of the body to the top of the head, and two large iron forks on both sides are pierced from the shoulders, just like roast sheep and pigs, and they are grilled on hellfire.

-This is fiery hell.
+This are the hot hells.

-(8) Hell of Ultimate Torment
+##### (8) Hell of Ultimate Torment

-The sentient beings in the Hell of Ultimate Torment are burnt red by fire, and they can't tell which is the fire and which are the sentient beings.
+Sentient beings in the Hell of Ultimate Torment are burnt red by fire, and they can't tell which is the fire and which are the sentient beings.
 Only by crying can they tell the difference.
 This is the Hell of Ultimate Torment, also known as Avici Hell.

 All the sufferings of the above seven hells added together, none of them is as great as the suffering of the Hell of Ultimate Torment.